 Cleveland State University

-Cleveland State University is a public university located in downtown Cleveland, Ohio.
-With 17,400 students and a 17:1 student-faculty ratio, the University offers more than 200 academic programs through seven colleges, including the College of Sciences & Health Professions and the Fenn College of Engineering.
+Cleveland State University is a public research institution with an 85-acre campus located in downtown Cleveland, Ohio.
+The University offers nearly 200 academic programs to 17,000+ students through seven colleges, including the Washkewicz College of Engineering which offers majors such as Applied Biomedical Engineering, Computer Science, Engineering Mechanics, and more.
 CSU’s facilities include newly renovated chemistry laboratories, the state-of-the-art Center for Innovation in the Medical Professions, an on-campus speech and hearing clinic, and a human gross anatomy lab.

 Grace College & Seminary